sadranafe/ukebay/README.md

 # __UkeBay__ - Awesome Shopping Cart Project
-Welcome to _UkeBay_, our fantastic Shopping Cart project! 🛒 This project is a result of our passion for creating seamless and enjoyable shopping experiences using cutting-edge web technologies.
+Welcome to _UkeBay_, my fantastic Shopping Cart project! 🛒 This project is a result of my passion for creating seamless and enjoyable shopping experiences using cutting-edge web technologies.

 ## Key Technologies Used :
 - React: The backbone of our project, providing a dynamic and responsive user interface.